istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

     EOF
     {{< /text >}}

+## Attach a L7 policy to a specific service

-- To attach a L7 policy to a specific service within the waypoint, set `Service` as the `parentRefs` or `targetRefs` value.
+To attach a L7 policy to a specific service within the waypoint, set `Service` as the `parentRefs` or `targetRefs` value.
 The example below shows how to apply the `reviews` HTTPRoute to the `reviews` service in the `default` namespace:

     {{< text yaml >}}